ropensci/sasquatch/.github/CONTRIBUTING.md

 If you want to make a bigger change, it's a good idea to first file an issue and make sure someone from the team agrees that it’s needed.
 If you’ve found a bug, please file an issue that illustrates the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if needed).
-See our guide on [how to create a great issue](https://code-review.tidyverse.org/issues/) for more advice.
+See the tidyverse guide on [how to create a great issue](https://code-review.tidyverse.org/issues/) for more advice.

 ### Pull request process

 *   Fork the package and clone onto your computer.
-If you haven't done this before, we recommend using `usethis::create_from_github("ryanzomorrodi/sasr", fork = TRUE)`.
+If you haven't done this before, we recommend using `usethis::create_from_github("ryanzomorrodi/sasquatch", fork = TRUE)`.

+*   Install all development dependencies with `devtools::install_dev_deps()`.
+*   Install Python (we recommend `reticulate::install_python()`) or Java if not already installed.
+*   Configure `SASPy` by using `sasquatch::install_saspy()`.
+If you do not have access to a SAS client, we recommend using SAS On Demand for Academics (SAS).
+Check out `vignette('configuration')` for more information on how to set up `SASPy` with ODA.
-*   Install all development dependencies with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
+*   Make sure the package passes R CMD check by running `devtools::check()`.
 If R CMD check doesn't pass cleanly, it's a good idea to ask for help before continuing.
 *   Create a Git branch for your pull request (PR).
 We recommend using `usethis::pr_init("brief-description-of-change")`.

 *   Make your changes, commit to git, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser.